Buffett: moving oil by rail safely major industry concern

 | NEW YORK

-NEW YORK Warren Buffett, chairman of conglomerate Berkshire Hathaway (BRKa.N), said on Wednesday that safety is a major priority for the rail industry, after a recent spate of accidents raised concerns about how to transport oil safely.
+NEW YORK Warren Buffett, chairman of conglomerate Berkshire Hathaway, said on Wednesday that safety is a major priority for the rail industry, after a recent spate of accidents raised concerns about how to transport oil safely.

 "I can tell you that's all they're thinking about," the investor said in an interview with Reuters.